 Myasthenia Gravis in Acute Care

-Contact on call neurology registrar as soon as possible to inform of any patient admitted with a history of myasthenia gravis (MG).
+- Contact on call neurology registrar as soon as possible (including out of hours) for patients with a history of Myasthenia Gravis (MG) who are experiencing MG related issues.

 Symptoms of MG